 There are various ways you can cook asparagus, like sautéing in a pan or boiling.
 But I find those can be difficult for asparagus lovers-in-training.
-Sautéing can take longer than expected or leave asparagus too crunchy for the taste of some, while boiling always runs the risk of overcooking, plus an ice bath is required afterwards to keep the vegetable from cooking even after it’s been removed from the pot.
+Sautéing can take longer than expected or leave asparagus too crunchy for the taste of some, while boiling or even steaming always runs the risk of overcooking, plus an ice bath is required afterwards to keep the vegetable from cooking even after it’s been removed from the pot.

 For most dishes, my preferred way of cooking asparagus is to bake it.
 Not only is this easy, but the cleanup is minimal, and we could all use less dishes to wash after dinner.
 Because none of the flavor is lost to water, roasting also ensures you get an intense asparagus flavor.

 When you eat asparagus, though, you get more than just a great-tasting vegetable.
 Asparagus nutrition is pretty impressive: about five spears have no fat and only 20 calories, but they’re packed with antioxidant and anti-inflammatory properties, which help prevent disease.

 One serving of asparagus has nearly double your daily allowance of vitamin K, which helps blood clot properly and increases bone strength, and a ton of vitamin C.

 Asparagus also helps feed good bacteria in our digestive tract, which allows for better nutrient absorption and a lower risk of allergies.
 Women who are pregnant should also chow down on asparagus; it’s loaded with folate, which helps promote a healthy pregnancy.
 In fact, folate is one of the main ingredients in pre-natal vitamins.

 And finally, if you find things aren’t moving through your body as quickly as you’d like, adding asparagus can help.
 It’s chock-full of fiber, which helps food move more quickly and easily through the gut.

 How to Bake Asparagus